 Julian Arato's article, Subsequent Practice and Evolutive Interpretation: Techniques of Treaty Interpretation Over Time and Their Diverse Consequences was recently cited by the High Court of Australia in Maloney v.
 The Queen.

-Sally E. Merry's Research on using human rights indicators effectively has been highlighted on NSF's SEE innovation website (posted here)
+Sally E. Merry's research on using human rights indicators effectively has been highlighted on NSF's SEE innovation website (posted here)

 IILJ launches new Law and Global Governance book series with Oxford University Press.
 Edited by Andrew Hurrell of Oxford Univeristy and Benedict Kingsbury and Richard Stewart of NYU, the series publishes robust original work on new approaches to law and regulation, with emphasis on issues and ideas in developing countries.
-The first volume is Governance by Indicators: Global Power through Quantification and Rankings.

 IILJ Mailing list: